Initiatives to solve a conflict

 If the leader is as angry as this tiger, it is difficult to establish a good communication.
 A “tiger leadership” with anger is not useful at the workplaces. © Colourbox

 Roughly speaking, we have two main types of conflict solutions.

 Here, you start with the conflict process, how the parties in the conflict influence this process and each other through their respective reactions.
 This is also called a psychological approach.
-Since conflicts always are expressed through people’s reactions, it is normal to approach the conflict by trying to move the parties to change their attitudes, by trying to give the parties insight in the conflict process and how their behaviour affects the situation.
+Since conflicts always are expressed through people’s reactions, it is normal to approach the conflict by trying to move the parties to change their attitudes and relations to the topic that has created the conflict, by trying to give the parties insight in the conflict process and how they by their behaviour can affect this.
 By this type of insight, new and future conflicts can be avoided.
 This work happens by talking to the parties separately, together and maybe in a group setting.

 Positive agreement. © University of Bergen

 b) Administrative approach

 By an administrative conflict solving approach, you start by looking at what in the company is causing or nurturing the conflict.
 You try to solve the conflict by changing the conditions that causes the conflict.
 Examples of conditions causing conflict in an organisation can for instance be unclear responsibilities and authority, the allocation of scarce or limited resources, decisions that have no acceptance among employees, inconsistent personnel policies, lack of transparency and security, incompetent management and so on.

 The mediator can help in solving a conflict. © G. Tjalvin